legop3/notes/current/anatomies/peripheral nervous system.md

   - spinal
     - plexi
     - 31 pairs
+      - exit from intervertebral foramen
+      - dermatome
+        - the area of a skin innervated by a spinal nerve
       - arise from spinal cord
       - they are all mixed nerves, carrying both sensory and motor
       - formed by lateral fusion